nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 **Limitations**
 I had to remove all null values from data because they would have affected the accuracy of my conclusions from the analysis. .
-I had to remove some columes i dont need in my analysis
+I had to remove some columes i dont need in my analysis.
+Ihad to delete rows with negative values in duration column.

 # BUSINESS QUESTIONS
 1- How do casual and  member riders use Cyclistic Bike Share diferently.